Loss functions

 A simple custom loss that computes the mean squared error between

-the predicted values y_pred
+the predicted values y_pred and true values y for inputs x may

 be implemented as follows: